-But hands down the best paint to use for painting on rocks is with paint pens designed for the purpose of painting rocks.
+But hands down, the best paint to use for painting on rocks is with paint pens designed for this exact purpose.
 THESE PAINT PENS are fantastic!

 When it comes to searching for rocks to paint with kids, it’s important to know that you can’t take rocks from National Parks.
 Also, be vigilant if you decide to head to your local lake or stream, as getting too close to fast running water when looking for the best stones can be dangerous.

 If you and your kids are serious about it, a local landscaping supply store will usually sell them cheaply and you can pick out the right size/shape for what you’re wanting.

-- Use bleach or a comparable cleaner to wash the rocks off in warm water with the cleaner.
+Use bleach or a comparable cleaner to wash the rocks off in warm water with the cleaner.
 This will remove any dirt residue still found on the rocks and is the first step to prepare rocks before painting.

-- Use an old toothbrush or scrubby pad to scrub the rocks completely clean, getting into any cracks or crevices.
+Use an old toothbrush or scrubby pad to scrub the rocks completely clean, getting into any cracks or crevices.

-- Be sure to dry the rocks completely before you apply a coat of acrylic primer.
+Be sure to dry the rocks completely before you apply a coat of acrylic primer.
 You can use a hair dryer for this if you want to speed up the process.